-James Douglas was born in Demerara, British Guiana, which is now Guyana, in 1803, the son of a Scottish merchant with commercial interests in sugar plantations, and a “free woman of colour.”
-In the records of the Hudson’s Bay Company (HBC) he is referred to as “a Scotch West Indian.”
-One biographer suggests that his mother “was probably a mulatto servant on his father’s plantation.”
+James Douglas was born in Demerara, British Guiana, which is now Guyana, in 1803.
+His father was a Scottish merchant with commercial interests in sugar plantations, his mother was a free woman of Barbadian-Creole ancestry.
+In the records of the Hudson’s Bay Company (HBC) he is referred to as Scotch West Indian.

 At the age of 12 he was taken to Lanark, Scotland, for schooling.
 In 1819, at 16 years old, he was apprenticed to the North West Company and became an employee of the Hudson’s Bay Company when the two great fur-trading companies merged in 1821.

 James Douglas worked with HBC for about 20 years, rising to the top.
 He became Chief Factor for HBC at Fort Vancouver, Washington in 1839.

 In the early 1840's the western boundary between the British Colonies and the United States was in dispute.
 During this period, Americans were flooding from the east and had contributed greatly to the success of the United States in the Oregon boundary settlement.
 Very early, James Douglas realized that the Columbia District headquarters of the HBC at Vancouver, Washington was in danger of being annexed by the Americans.
 At the headquarters of HBC in London, there was also concern.

 Douglas recommended to the HBC Governor-in-Chief, George Simpson, that HBC move its Columbia District headquarters from Fort Vancouver (located in what is now Washington State) to the southern tip of Vancouver Island.
 HBC Chief Trader Charles Ross supervised the building of Fort Victoria in 1843-44; the new fort became the HBC headquarters for the Columbia District.
 The boundary between the United States and British Canada was established at the 49th parallel with the Treaty of Oregon in 1846; and that treaty awarded all of Vancouver Island to Britain.
 In 1852 Victoria was laid out as the capital of the new Crown Colony of Vancouver Island.